Abstracts & Awards

 The award of £1500 and a certificate, is made at the Annual Conference.
 Unsuccessful applicants from previous years are encouraged to apply.

 The winner of the MDECA for 2023 is Professor Vanessa Melanie Ferreira

 Best of the Best

 The top 3 highest scoring abstracts from each of the 7 different clinical abstract categories will present their work at the BCS Conference where they will give an oral presentation which takes place in the ‘Best of the Best zone’ in the Education Hall.
-The top 3 ranking abstracts from each category will be presented orally, and based upon performance on the day, an overall winner will be selected and presented with a certificate and prize (£250) at the closing ceremony of the BCS Conference.
+Based upon performance on the day, an overall winner will be selected and presented with a certificate and prize (£250) at the closing ceremony of the BCS Conference.

 ACHD/valve disease/pericardial disease/cardiomyopathy